alexakreizinger/styleguide/pages/general_principles.md

 {:toc}
 </details>

-All-purpose tips to help you write, no matter the situation.
+All-purpose tips to help you write in any situation.

 ## Three pillars
 ### Be concise.